EA31337/EA31337-indicators-common/Price/README.md

 technical traders who seek to adapt moving averages to changing market conditions.
 By adjusting the smoothing period based on volatility, it aims to provide a more accurate representation of price trends.

+## ZigZag

+The ZigZag indicator is a technical analysis tool that helps traders identify and visualize significant price reversals or changes in direction in a financial market.
+It aims to filter out the market noise and highlight the most important price movements.

+Here are the key points about the ZigZag indicator:

+- Construction: The ZigZag indicator connects significant highs and lows in the price chart by drawing lines or "zigzags" between them.
+It focuses on price swings that exceed a specified percentage or point threshold, ignoring smaller fluctuations.

+- Reversal Criteria: The ZigZag indicator uses a predefined reversal criterion to determine when to change direction and draw a new zigzag line.
+This criterion can be set as a percentage, such as 5%, or a fixed point value, such as 10 pips.
+When a price movement exceeds the reversal threshold, a new zigzag line is drawn in the opposite direction.

+- Filtering Noise: By filtering out smaller price movements, the ZigZag indicator helps traders identify the more significant price reversals or swings in the market.
+It allows them to focus on major trend changes and key support/resistance levels without being distracted by minor fluctuations.

+- Visual Representation: The ZigZag indicator typically plots the zigzag lines on the price chart, making it easy for traders to visualize the reversals and changes in market direction.
+The lines connect the swing highs and lows, providing a clear visual representation of the price structure and its turning points.

+- Application: Traders use the ZigZag indicator in various ways.
+It can help identify potential trend reversals, support and resistance levels, and chart patterns such as double tops or bottoms.
+Some traders use the ZigZag indicator in combination with other technical analysis tools to confirm signals or generate trading strategies.

+It's important to note that the ZigZag indicator is a lagging indicator, as it relies on past price data to identify reversals.
+It may not capture every price swing or provide real-time signals.
+Therefore, traders often use it in conjunction with other indicators or analysis techniques to make well-informed trading decisions.

+Overall, the ZigZag indicator is a popular tool for traders seeking to identify significant price reversals and filter out market noise.
+It provides a visual representation of the price structure and helps traders focus on the most important price movements in their analysis.